Skip to main content

 Overview

-The Blong framework now supports a simplified syntax for referencing errors in handlers, making error handling more ergonomic while maintaining full backwards compatibility.
+The Blong framework supports a simplified syntax for referencing errors in handlers, making error handling more ergonomic while maintaining full backwards compatibility.

 What Changed